Will Alabama cover the spread vs. Clemson? Betting Trends, Record ATS

 Alabama Betting Records & Stats

-- In four games this season, Alabama and its opponents have scored more than 159.5 total points.

-- The average point total in Alabama's outings this year is 172.7, 13.2 more than this matchup's over/under.
+- The average point total in Alabama's contests this year is 172.7, 13.2 more than this matchup's over/under.

-- So far this season, the Crimson Tide have compiled a 4-1-0 record against the spread.

 - Alabama has been the favorite in four games this season and won three (75%) of those contests.